CHAMPAGNE REEF

 Contents

-• 1 How to Safely Lower Your Aquariums pH Level
+• 1 How to Lower the PH in Aquarium Quickly

-• 1.2 Physical way – use RO machine
+• 1.2 Physical way – use the RO machine

 • 1.3 When should you lower the pH in your tank?